Lake Bemidji

 Lake Bemidji is a small glacially-formed lake, approximately 11 sqmi in area, in northern Minnesota in the United States.
-Located less than 50 mi downstream from the source of the Mississippi River, it both receives and is drained by the Mississippi.
+Located less than 50 mi downstream from the source of the Mississippi River, it both receives and is drained by the Mississippi, and is the northernmost point on the river.

 Name

 Lake Bemidji got its name because "Bemidji" refers to the Mississippi River, and how it flows across the lake from west to east.
 The word Bemidji means "Lake with crossing waters" and in its native Ojibwe it is Bemidjigamaag.

 Geography

 The lake is located in southern Beltrami County, near the city of Bemidji, which sits on its southwestern shore.
 Due to the shape of Lakes Bemidji and Irving, according to folk legends, Lakes Bemidji and Irving were formed in Paul Bunyan's footprint.
 The Ojibwe described the Lakes Bemidji and Irving collectively as a single lake being a bimijigamaa (lake that traverses another body of water), thus the Ojibwe name the lake as Bemijigamaag-zaaga'igan (Traversing Lake), since the lake is considered to traverse the Mississippi River.

 On occasion in Ojibwe, the city of Bemidji is called Wabigamaang (at the lake channel/narrows), since part of the city is situated on the Lakes Bemidji-Irving narrows, located on the south end of Lake Bemidji.

 Lake Bemidji resides in the upper Mississippi River drainage basin.
 Over 396000 acres of the Upper Mississippi watershed drain into Lake Bemidji.
 The lake has roughly 15 miles of shoreline.